Tagged: freedom of speech

 a-a) Passengers’ v. driver’s responsibility

 There is 1) the accident but also 2) the hit-and-run.
 The other occupants of the car beside the driver would have to convince a court they did their best to prevent the hit-and-run, otherwise they are accomplices in it.
-If they failed to report the incident, in all likelihood complicity will be retained.
+If they failed to report the incident, complicity will be retained.

-If all passengers were stoned from alcohol or otherwise, and didn’t even realize there was an accident, then again, they are not accomplices.
+If passengers were stoned from alcohol or otherwise, and didn’t even realize there was an accident, then again, they are not accomplices.

 When actor Salman Khan’s chauffeur was found guilty of a hit-and-run while Salman, as passenger, got away with it, I assume the court had good reasons for a decision I find counterintuitive, because Salman was the boss, and the chauffeur his employee, so at first I would assume Salman gave his chauffeur the order to keep driving rather than the chauffeur took Salman “hostage.”
 But perhaps the chauffeur was so afraid of the consequences of the accident that he did not listen to his boss urging him to stop the car.
 Possibly.